 Officials (temporary and permanent) of the European Commission is the EU staff category that comes to most people’s minds when thinking about EU jobs.
 These are the people in most senior positions and are most paid employees of EU institutions (except the political appointments like the EU Commissioners and their team members).
 Here’s an overview of what this staff category makes per month.
 Values in the table may vary slightly from year to year, but they will give you a rather good idea of the income level.

 You shouldn’t shy away from AST or Assistant’s positions.
-These are not ‘assistants’ per se to EU officials.
-Rather, AST is reserved for jobs of a more technical nature such as linguists.
+Unless you are a secretary, these usully are not ‘assistants’ to other EU officials.
+Rather, the title of AST or ‘assistant’ is reserved for jobs of a more technical nature such as linguists, building managements, or ICT specialists.
 You might oversee a large group of laywer-linguists and still be called an “assistant” with a salary of 8000+ euros.